codingfriend1/meanbase/readme.md

 #### Developer Friendly
 Meanbase is also focused on making the process of creating themes and adding extensions delightful for developers who have to interact with the code every day.
 It's provides you control and simplicity so you can spend more time focusing on what matters.

-To do a production deploy add a `meanbase.env` file in the root of this project.
-This will contain your environment variables.
-At a minimum it needs

 #### Run Development Mode
 - Install GraphicsMagick, nginx, and MongoDB
   - `sudo apt-get install -y graphicsmagick`